langlk/volunteer_tracker/README.md

 ## Specifications

 * Projects have a title and a unique id, and can be saved, viewed, updated, and deleted.
-* Volunteers have a name, project id, and unique id, and can be saved, viewed, and updated.
+* Volunteers have a name, project id, and unique id, and can be saved, viewed, updated, and deleted.
+* Search function for Projects and Volunteers finds all entries of that type where title (name for Volunteers) contains search term.

 ## Support and contact details